nurainabaziz/nurainabaziz/README.md

 ## Output

 - The cleaned log data will be saved as `cleaned_logs.csv`.
-- Plots will be saved as PNG files in the `data` directory.
+- Data visualization screenshots are saved as PNG files in the `output` directory.

 ## Author